Exemption for night work on construction sites

 If, after examination, the application is approved by the Environment Agency, an authorisation order will be issued.

 The order must be publicly displayed at all times at the work site.
-Moreover, the applicant must inform neighbours in the vicinity of the site about the night works before work commences.
+Moreover, you must inform neighbours in the vicinity of the site about the night works before it commences.

 Appeals

-• contest the decision by lodging, within the legally required time limits:
+• challenge the decision and submit, within the time limits:

 • contest the decision by referring the matter to the Ombudsman.